x327397818/UDC-Term1-project5/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+  1. Parameters tuning.
+Many parameters need to be tuned, so I use a loop to do training and testing to get the best accuracy.
+But this causes overfitting problem.
+Test images are used to partly exclude overfitting patterns.
+Need to collect more data to have a better model.
+And deep learning method can also be used after having enough data.
+  2. False positive problem.
+There are false positives during testing.
+Heatmap threshold can exclude some but sometimes it can not.
+Then I restrict the detection area to filter.
+This method need to collaborate with the detection of current driving lane(left/center/right), since the driving lane decides the possible vehicle appearing area.
+  3. Vehicle tracking problem.
+Currently I just simply use historical position of vehicle to help do tracking and detection correcting.
+More advanced methods can be involved such as kalman filter.